auriq/essentia_docs/source/tutorial/dataprocessingtutorials/in-memory-db.rst

   -endif \
   -imp wood:allsales"

-This is basically the same as the ETL example in the previous tutorial, with the addition of the ``-imp wood:allsales`` directive.
-As with the ETL tutorial, the ``eok`` means to ignore errors (but still report them).
+This is basically the same as the Data Processing example in the previous tutorial, with the addition of the ``-imp wood:allsales`` directive.
+As with the Data Processing tutorial, the ``eok`` means to ignore errors (but still report them).
 In this case, a message will be triggered for some of the data because it was designed to have corrupted fields.
 The messages can be used to examine bad records directly, or they can be turned off entirely using the ``qui`` attribute.